jbellsey/redux-model-utils/docs/api-reference.md

 ### makeActionCreator(type, ...argNames)

+**Note**: If you're using action maps, you won't need this tool (or the next one).
+They are provided as a convenience for hybrid installations.

-You've probably already done this if you've used Redux before.
+You've probably already used a similar tool if you've used Redux before.
 See [the docs](https://redux.js.org/docs/basics/Actions.html).
 This version is not any different.
 Note that actions invoked this way are dispatched for you.
 If you need a different way to dispatch, or if you need action objects without a built-in dispatch, just don't use this tool.

-And if you're using an action map, you won't need this tool (or the next one).

 ```javascript
 let actions = {